State News Releases

 Browse through a comprehensive list of all USGS news items by topic and location.

-Editor: In the public interest and in accordance with FAA regulations, the USGS is announcing this low-level airborne project.
+Note to Editors: In the public interest, and in accordance with FAA regulations, the USGS is announcing this low-level airborne project.
 Your assistance in informing the local communities is appreciated.

 USGS field crews are deploying storm-tide and wave sensors today from Maine to Delaware to track and study a Nor’easter forecasted to begin tomorrow.

 Residents and visitors may witness a low-flying airplane above the broader Iron Mountain-Escanaba-Marquette region starting at the beginning of April, 2018.

 News reporters are invited to attend an illustrated public lecture to learn how U.S. Geological Survey scientists and partners are developing ShakeAlert.
 The ShakeAlert earthquake early warning system will begin limited operations this year.
 Alerts could save lives and properties but several challenges remain.
 With millions at risk, why isn't full public alerting happening yet?

 News reporters are invited to attend a reception to kick off the U.S. Geological Survey’s STEP-UP Program in Menlo Park.
 STEP-UP (Secondary Transition to Employment Program – USGS Partnership) provides young adults (ages 18-22) with disabilities a variety of life and job skills to enable them to transition from school to work and to live independently.